 - Been recommended by Rich Horton for this here Campbell Award!

 But speaking of Escape Pod, if you’re pondering Hugo nominations, may I suggest our fine podcast for Best Semiprozine?
-Remember that our editorial turnover was during 2017, so make sure to list Norm Sherman as well as Divya Breed & Mur Lafferty as editors.
+Remember that our editorial turnover happened in early 2017, so this year make sure to list Norm Sherman as well as Divya Breed & Mur Lafferty as editors.

 - CSB(S4OF) received a starred recommendation on the Tangent Online 2017 Recommended Reading List!

 - We don’t keep internal stats on personal notes, but according to the Submission Grinder, about 50% of Escape Pod’s rejections are personal.
-If the numbers hold, that means I write about 80 personals per month.
-Overall I try to keep our process as transparent as possible, so if you’re curious, read more here.
+If the numbers hold, that means I write about 80 personals per month